 This one is to do with your whole orientation when it comes to what motivates your actions.
 There are two motivation systems for behavior in relationships:

-- Approach: desire for positive outcomes like fun, intimacy and growth
+- Approach: the desire for positive outcomes like fun, intimacy, and growth

 - Avoidance: desire to avoid negative outcomes like conflict.

 Think about this in terms of your posture in your relationship.
 Are you all about chasing the good things or is your mindset focused on just avoiding the bad?
 Maybe you’ve defaulted to avoiding for a while and it’s time to switch to approach tactics.